Classes are provisionally scheduled to be held from 17.30 - 21.00 on Thursday, Friday and Monday and from 10.00 - 17.00 on Saturday and Sunday.

 All modules are 22.5 credits unless otherwise stated.

 Note: All modules listed below are compulsory for the LLM in International Shipping Law (Piraeus, Greece).
+These modules are also available to be studied on the LLM Flexible Study Programme.

 - QLLM182 / QLLG006 Charterparties Law and Practice (Sem 1)